 His late father, Rev. David Blackmore, would’ve been proud.
 How could he have known when he sat his four year old son on the throne of a drum kit, cranked up Petra and let his son swing away that twenty years later Travis would be touring with his idols.

-Travis told Bob Hartman, frontman for Petra, about his late father’s love of Petra and dream for his son.
+Travis told Bob Hartman, frontman for Petra, about his father’s love of Petra and dream for his son.

 After hearing the incredible story, Hartman autographed Travis’ album “some dreams come true.”